The ONE Thing Summary – Do You Know Your ONE Thing?

 The Domino Effect

-My kids and I loved this story both in the book and in the video above.
+My kids and I loved this story both in the book and in the video below.

-In our The ONE Thing summary, the authors discussed something called the “domino effect.”
+In The ONE Thing, the authors discussed something called the “domino effect.”

 They mentioned a study performed by a physicist that found if someone pushed over a domino, it then can knock over another one that’s 50% bigger.